oracle/oci-typescript-sdk/lib/databasemanagement/README.md

-# OCI NodeJS client for Database Management Service
+# OCI Node.js client for Database Management Service

 This module enables you to write code to manage resources for Database Management Service.